ranepraful/nodejs-docker/README.md

 ## Dockerfile
-it's a text file that says, which base software to use, what files to copy, how to start the app
+it's a text file that says, which base software to use, what files to copy, how to start the app a Docker image is created based on a Dockerfile.

 ## Port mapping
 Port mapping connects a port inside the container to a port on your laptop.